 Alejandra Duque-Torres, Adrian Pekar, Winston K.G.
 Seah and Oscar Mauricio Caicedo Rendon, "Heavy-Hitter Flow Identification in Data Centre Networks Using Packet Size Distribution and Template Matching," accepted by the IEEE 44th Conference on Local Computer Networks (LCN), October 14-17, 2019, Osnabrück, Germany.

 Murugaraj Odiathevar, Winston K.G.
-Seah and Marcus Frean, "A Hybrid Online Offline System for Network Anomaly Detection", accepted by 28th International Conference on Computer Communications and Networks (ICCCN 2019), July 29 - August 1, 2019, Valencia, Spain.
+Seah and Marcus Frean, "A Hybrid Online Offline System for Network Anomaly Detection", presented at the 28th International Conference on Computer Communications and Networks (ICCCN 2019), July 29 - August 1, 2019, Valencia, Spain.

 PhD student, Hang Yu's paper on "Pulse Arrival Scheduling for Nanonetworks Under Limited IoT Access Bandwidth" has won the Best Paper Award in the 42nd IEEE Conference on Local Computer Networks (LCN) held in Singapore 9-12 Oct 2017.
 We have four papers, including the Best Paper, in this conference which is ranked A by CORE/ERA since 2008.
 A recording of the presentation can be found here.